 - Organise your income and increase it

 Your income as a student will most likely come as a lump sum on a monthly basis.
 Instead of keeping all your money together in a single account, you should separate money for accommodation and put it in a separate account.
 Then you can allocate the remaining for other important day-to-day expenses.
 If you discover that you usually run out of cash before the month ends, you may need to get an additional source of income.
-Get a job that will allow you to work for about four hours daily.
+Get a job that will allow you to work for about four hours daily, for example you can write essays for cash.
 Make sure that your workplace is located within or very close to the campus so you don’t incur unnecessary transport costs.

 - Save on printing expenses